JesseOsrecak/AzulMilestone2/README.md

 The starting marker can only move to and from the centre and a player's floor line.
 The marker moves from the centre to a player's floor line, when that player is the first player to take tiles from the centre during a round.
 The marker will then move from a player's floor line, back to the centre, at the beginning of a new round (post-scoring).

 # Milestone 2

+## Tasks

+3.2.1
+Major enhancements
+3-4 Player Mode & 2 Centre Factories
+The Milestone 1 version of Azul is for 2 players only.
+The enhancement requires you to allow Azul to be played with either 2, 3, or 4 players.
+Ensure that you read the rules of Azul, as the number of factories changes depending on the number of players.
+This will also have significant impacts on your text-based UI for playing Azul.
+This is because it’s common for players to look at opponents mosaic(s) when considering their turn.
+In the 2-player game this is easy as the opponents board may still be on the screen.
+However, for more players, it 14becomes too difficult to keep scrolling up in the terminal.
+Thus you should consider ways to improve the UI to make it easier to see an opponents mosaic.
+The enhancement also requires you to allow the user to specify whether 1 or 2 centre factories are used for the game.
+If 2 centre factories are used, the rules of Azul change as follows:
+• When playing a turn from a ’normal’ factory, the user must choose which of the 2 centre factories in which to place the excess tiles.
+• A user may choose to select tiles (following standard rules) from either one of the 2 centre factories
+• The first player to draw from any centre factory receives the first player marker.
+For this enhancement, you may wish to consider:
+• This gives up to 6 different combinations of Azul games, with varying numbers of players and factories.
+• You may need to redesign and change the data structures that are used to represent Azul.
+However, you must still meet the mandatory minimal use of each data structure as given in Milestone 1.
+• You will need to modify the saved-game format to support the varying number of players and centre factories.
+• You may need additional commands to support your UI changes.
+In your individual report you should justify any significant changes to the choice of data structure(s), why the representation of information in the saved-game is suitable, describe any significant changes to your text-based UI, and justify any other necessary changes to your group’s Azul program.